smercier5/Student-Dropout-Risk-Analysis-Using-SQL/README.md

 # Student-Dropout-Risk-Analysis-Using-SQL
 ## Project Overview
-This project analyzes key risk factors associated with student dropout using SQL-based exploratory data analysis.
+This project analyzes student dropout patterns using SQL to identify key academic and demographic factors associated with increased dropout risk.
 ---
 ## Tools used
 - SQL